litenby/youtube-trivia-bot/README.md

 # youtube-trivia-bot

-Installation Steps
+This is a trivia game that runs in the Youtube Live chat message box.
+It is written in C# runs on a Windows computer.
+In the current version, it runs as a command line program.
+Trivia questions and answers are put into two text files, questions.txt and answers.txt.
+The question and answer should each be on the same line of each file.

+The chat bot listens for commands in the channel.
+Available commands are the following:
+!trivia - start the trivia game
+!stop - stop the trivia game
+!myscore - display the user's score
+!add - add a question and answer to the game (can be restricted to only moderators if desired) !highscores - list all of the highest scores and user names.

+Installing the game requires a dedicated Youtube account.
+Also, the name of the LiveChatID of the channel will be needed.
+This can be looked up in the Google Developers Console.

+Here are some step-by-step instructions on how to configure the bot in the Youtube API Console

-1) create an OAuth2 credential for the youtube/google account that will be the trivia bot and download the client_secret.json
+Step 1, we need to create an OAuth2 credential for the youtube/google account that will be the trivia bot and download the client_secret.json

 Log in to google with the user that will be the bot.
 It should be a user that has moderator or owner access to the channel since these can send messages more frequently.
-In google search for Youtube API Console
-Click the link called Youtube Data API Overview - Google Developers On the left click Get Auth Credentials
+In google search for Youtube API Console Click the link called Youtube Data API Overview - Google Developers On the left click Get Auth Credentials.
 Where it says "Open the Credentials page" click that Click Create to create a project
 Accept the terms of service